Do you want to get to know your ideal clients better? Are you struggling to identify who your dream clients are and how to approach them?

 The reality is that less than 1% of the general public is interested in what you do.
 If you want to create a successful business then it is YOUR job to find your clients!

-Like in the playground you need to start looking at who YOUR ideal clients are.
-Read the other 6 marketing myths that might stop you from being more successful with your creative business.
+Start looking at who YOUR ideal clients are by reading the other 6 marketing myths that might stop you from being more successful with your creative business.

-Once you have got a bit of an idea who your ideal client groups (both your potential consumers, trade clients, and stockists) are then use the following 10 questions to get to know your dream clients better:
+Once you have got a bit of an idea who your ideal client groups (your potential consumers, trade clients, and stockists) are, use the following 10 questions to get to know your dream clients even better:

 Q1: Who are they?